tatianegercina/FinTech/01-Lesson-Plans/03-Python-Pandas/1/Activities/03-condition-control-flow-01/README.md

 20. Write an if statement that checks whether the `rent_cost` is larger than the sum of the `utilities_cost`, `food_cost`, and `transportation_cost`.

-    * If so, print a string that says "The rent is too damn high!".
+    * If so, print a string that says "The rent is too damn high!"

     * Else, print a string that says "Ahhh just right!"